 Overeaters Anonymous (OA) is a fellowship of individuals who, through shared experience, strength, and hope, are recovering from compulsive overeating.
-Patterned after Alcoholics Anonymous, OA offers a twelve-step program of recovery from compulsive eating.
-Everyone who has a desire to stop eating compulsively is welcome.
+Patterned after Alcoholics Anonymous, OA offers a twelve-step program for recovery from compulsive eating.
+Everyone who has the desire to stop eating compulsively is welcome.

 OA is not affiliated with any public or private organization, political movement, ideology, or religious doctrine; we take no position on outside issues.
 Members attend meetings and work the Twelve Steps to achieve abstinence and freedom from compulsive eating.
 We encourage you to attend at least six different meetings to see if OA is for you.
 You can also call the hotline (801-997-0548 text).

 The concept of abstinence is the basis of OA’s program of recovery.
 By admitting the inability to control compulsive overeating in the past and abandoning the idea that all one needs is “a little willpower,” it becomes possible to abstain from overeating — one day at a time.